 2.10pm – It’s supermarket time.
 We wrote a list yesterday based on what we all want to cook for the next week.
 The children cook one dish a week (I try to make sure this list isn’t all cake and dessert, meals are rather important too).
 Shopping is not our favourite task, so we split up and grab what we need.
 Along the way the children indulge in one of their favourite pastimes – finding ridiculous examples of why the Australian Health Star ratings are absolute rubbish.
 Today’s conclusion?
 Rainbow cachous are healthier than butter.
 Sigh.
 How did this happen?

 3.00pm – Beach!
-Being winter, it’s not very warm, but they don’t care.
+Being winter, the weather is warm, but not hot, but the children don’t care.
 Swimming, digging, building, skimming rocks, and eating an entire watermelon occur.

 4.30pm – It’s time to head home.
 For most of the trip we listen to a fascinating show on ABC radio titled The Pirates of Somalia.
 It leads to interesting discussions, and the topic has cropped up again quite a few times in the weeks since – in discussions about poverty, geography, history, war, government, and commerce.
 For the rest of the trip we mostly sit in companionable silence.
 None of my children have electronic devices to distract, and I limit my use, so we’re all quite happy to relax and look out of the window.